 What causes throwing up yellow bile and how to stop it

 throwing up bileOur stomachs are filled with acid so corrosive that if it were to be placed on a wooden table, it would eat through it.
 Thankfully, however, our bodies are advanced enough to account for this potential danger, creating a protective mucus lining that covers the inside of the stomach.
-This gastric acid is only one component of the fluids required for adequate food digestion, as another fluid made in the liver and stored in the gallbladder is required as well.

 Advertisement

 Knowing the reasons behind how and why something happens is half the battle.
 Throwing up yellow fluid over a long period of time may signify a serious problem that should be addressed by a doctor right away.
-The fact that excessive vomiting is occurring in itself puts one at risk for dehydration and electrolyte imbalances, which can be life threatening.
-It is important to recognize that not all vomiting is dangerous, as it is a common reflex that may be triggered due to irritation or even a viral infection—this doesn’t mean that it is ok to neglect such symptoms.
-The following are various reasons why you may vomit yellow bitter liquid.
+The fact that excessive vomiting is occurring in itself puts one at risk for dehydration and electrolyte imbalances, which can be life-threatening.

-Bile reflux: Occurs when there are excessive amounts of bile in the stomach and the body tries to get rid of it, resulting in bile being vomited.
-Peptic ulcers and stomach surgery such as gallstone removal may be the main causes of this disorder.
+Bile reflux: Occurs when there are excessive amounts of bile in the stomach, and the body tries to get rid of it, resulting in bile being vomited.
+Peptic ulcers and stomach surgery, such as gallstone removal, may be the main causes of this disorder.
 Typical symptoms include abdominal discomfort, heartburn, nausea, or hoarseness.
 This condition needs the attention of a medical professional.
 This may result in one throwing up yellow bile every morning.

 Intestinal blockage: As the name suggests, this results in the blockage of the intestinal tract (normally caused by a twisted intestine).
 This can be a very dangerous condition if not treated immediately.
 The condition causes food to move in the opposite direction and induce vomiting.
 It is most commonly seen as a birth defect that requires surgery.